-Here you can find upcoming and past events organized by our group.
+Here you can find past and upcoming events organized by our group.

 Prof. Dr. Nicolas Gauger, Chair for Scientific Computing (SciComp), TU Kaiserslautern